decentraland/old-documentation/_posts/getting-started/2018-01-03-create-scene.md

 Every time you make changes to the scene, the preview reloads and updates automatically, so there's no need to run the command again.

-For more about what you can see in a scene preview, and instructions for how to run a preview of a remote scene, see [preview your scene]({{ site.baseurl }}{% post_url /getting-started/2018-01-04-preview-scene %}).
+See [preview your scene]({{ site.baseurl }}{% post_url /getting-started/2018-01-04-preview-scene %}). for more details about using the preview.

-You can also deploy your scene to a third-party server by just running a command using the CLI.
-This is a great way to share your content with others, without them needing to install any of the development tools necessary to build the scene locally.
+You can also deploy your scene to a third-party server by just running a CLI command.
+This is a great way to share your content with others as a simple link, without them needing to install any development tools.
 See [Deploy to Now](({{ site.baseurl }}{% post_url /deploy/2018-01-01-deploy-to-now %})).

 ## Edit your scene